kleer001/cuesubplot/README.md

 # <code>*Craft complex stories, simply, reliably*</code>

 # :speech_balloon: What?
-Cuesubplot is a hardcoded (sadly not generalized yet) network for creating branching results **reliably** from a local LLM.
+Cuesubplot is a hardcoded (not generalized yet :sweat_smile:) network for creating branching results **reliably** from a local LLM.

 # :bulb: Why?

-Over a several months I became increasing frustrated with the inability of the current crop of free online LLMs to manage generating very long and complicated multistep outputs, such as a 12-week program to learn a new skill like salesmanship or to generate a critique a famous song, line by line, from multiple angles.
+Over a several months I became increasing frustrated with the inability of the current crop of free online LLMs to manage generating very long and complicated multistep outputs, such as a 12-week program to learn a new skill like salesmanship or to generate a critique of a folk song, line by line, from multiple angles.

 I used copy and paste to some success, but found that the LLM would get distracted and the quality would nose dive.
 Not to mention that it felt wrong to manually copy-paste as part of a workflow.

-Then (thanks to wise words from Jonathan Mast) I set out to manually program a solution.
+Then (thanks to wise words from Jonathan Mast) I set out to manually program a solution with the help of an LLM.

 Through [Automatic1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui) I'd been introduced to the gui package *[Gradio](https://www.gradio.app/)*.
-And by the silicone grace of Nvidia blessed with multiple free online LLMs that could, with some deft work, generate code.
+And by the silicone grace of Nvidia blessed with multiple free online LLMs that could, with some deft work, generate pretty good code.
 Big up and thanks to the massive big brains over at [ChatGPT](https://chatgpt.com/) , [Perplexity](https://www.perplexity.ai/) , and [Claude](https://claude.ai/) .
 Kind of ironic that this project excludes them (for the moment).

 *Additionally, I wanted to join the local LLM evolution and contribute to the community of programmers and users that loving doing what I loved to do to, generate text and push what these LLMs could do.*